fengcong1992/fengcong1992.github.io/_pages/about.md

 News
 ======
-* 12/23: Our paper titled “Convolutional Neural Networks for Intra-hour Solar Forecasting Based on Sky Image Sequences” was accepted to Applied Energy.
+* 12/21: Our paper titled “Convolutional Neural Networks for Intra-hour Solar Forecasting Based on Sky Image Sequences” was accepted to Applied Energy.
-*
+* 02/21: I was awarded the [Outstanding Reviewer of IEEE Transactions on Sustainable Energy](https://www.ieee-pes.org/images/files/SE_Outstanding_reviewers_2020.pdf).